TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-cassandra-connectivity.md

 To resolve this issue, try one or more of the following methods.

-* Review the firewall configuration for your Cosmos DB account and confirm that the list of approved IP addresses includes that of the client attempting to connect to your Cosmos DB Table account.
+* Review the firewall configuration for your Cosmos DB account and confirm that the list of approved IP addresses includes that of the client attempting to connect to your Cosmos DB Cassandra account.

 * Test the connection by accessing it from a location external to your network.
 This will allow you to rule out any network restrictions that may be causing the failure.
 One way to do this is by deploying an Azure virtual machine and running your application from the Azure VM to eliminate any network restrictions.